Richard Golian

 This is the foundation for learning.
 It’s a crucial skill not just for performance marketers but for anyone striving to move forward.
 I’ve written more about mistakes in my previous posts.

 So, performance marketing isn’t just about ads, data, and analytics.
-It’s about identifying weak spots, recognizing potential, and making the most of it.
-It’s a continuous process of learning, testing, and optimization.
-Those who can effectively prioritize, quickly adapt, and learn from their mistakes will always stay one step ahead.
+It’s about identifying weak spots and recognising potential — then making the most of it.
+It’s a continuous process of learning, testing, and optimisation.
+Those who can effectively prioritise, quickly adapt, and learn from their mistakes will always stay one step ahead.

 The Future of Performance Marketing in the Age of Artificial Intelligence